ccqgithub/pinia-di/README.md

 </template>
 ```

-And, you can provide stores in the `app.privide` for whole app.
+And, you can provide stores in the `app.provide` for the whole vue app.

-`pinia-di` provide a helper function `getProvideArgs` to do this.
+`pinia-di` provides a helper function `getProvideArgs` to do this.

 ```ts
 import { createApp } from 'vue';